The Furies (1930 film): Plot

-Fifi Sands (Wilson) is married to Mr. Sands (Love), an unpleasant millionaire, who is constantly cheating on her.
-Being fed up with his affairs, Mrs. Sands, who is in love with Owen McDonald (von Eltz), asks Mr. Sands for a divorce but he constantly refuses.
-Mr. Sands's lawyer (Warner), manages to prevent her from filing for divorce for a while.
+Fifi Sands is married to Mr. Sands, an unpleasant millionaire, who is constantly cheating on her.
+Being fed up with his affairs, Mrs. Sands, who is in love with Owen McDonald, asks Mr. Sands for a divorce but he constantly refuses.
+Mr. Sands's lawyer, manages to prevent her from filing for divorce for a while.

-One evening, at a dinner party given by Smith (Brooke), Fifi announces that her husband has finally granted her a divorce.
+One evening, at a dinner party given by Smith, Fifi announces that her husband has finally granted her a divorce.
 McDonald, however, is disappointed to find that she did not ask for a settlement or alimony.
-Later, Alan Sands (Sage), Fifi's son, discovered that his father had been murdered with poison and accuses McDonald of the deed and chastises his mother for protecting him.
+Later, Alan Sands, Fifi's son, discovered that his father had been murdered with poison and accuses McDonald of the deed and chastises his mother for protecting him.
 Sands' s lawyer accuses McDonald of being a penniless fortune-hunter.
 This further blackens the case again McDonald.
-Dr. Cummings, who is the family doctor (Birmingham). is also suspected because of his unusual interest in Fifi.
+Dr. Cummings, who is the family doctor. is also suspected because of his unusual interest in Fifi.

 Fifi is also a suspect because she seems distraught during the dinner party, which occurred on the night that Mr. Sands was murdered.
-Fifi at first quarrels with Oliver Bedlow (Warner) and orders him out of her house.
+Fifi at first quarrels with Oliver Bedlow and orders him out of her house.
 Later on she turns to him for help.
 He at first seem uninterested in helping, but when he discovers that Fifi is not in love with McDonald, he agrees to help her.
 Bedlow then locks the apartment door and begins to discuss the case.
 Mrs. Sands's loyal servants are coached in their testimony by Bedlow but they are unable to remember their lines.
 After an intensive investigation of suspects in the death of Mr. Sands, Bedlow breaks down and confesses to the crime.
 Bedlow declares his love for Fifi, but is rejected and commits suicide by falling out of a window.